jasemper/Monopoly/README.md

 coverage is no longer working, as github wants to run a graphic in headless mode, thus the coverage test always fails to complete

+I commented out the Gui part from main, so the docker works. coverage should work now too, as both are headless

 # Monopoly written in Scala 3

 # ToDo: